 - PAPER- Hot-press, or smooth watercolor paper is the best choice for general lettering, whereas cold-press watercolor paper is ideal for illumination projects.
 Jennifer uses cold-press paper because she likes the texture.
-Rough watercolor paper is difficult to write on but is wonderful for drawn letters.
+Rough watercolor paper is difficult to on but is wonderful for drawn letters.
 You will want to have a supply of practice paper, such as layout bond or translucent paper which you can place over guidelines or graph paper.
 Printmaking paper and other fine art papers may also be used.
 Too thin of paper and paper that is “cheap” can cause ink to bleed, which is very frustrating.

 - INK- Non-waterproof black carbon ink is the best ink to use for basic lettering, such as Higgins Eternal Ink.

 - GOUACHE- Designer’s gouache is similar to watercolor paint, but it contains more filler, which makes it opaque.
 It can be thinned to a consistency suitable for flowing from the nib.
 Jennifer mainly uses gouache because she likes how she can mix them to create almost any color.
 Use gold or silver gouache to add gilded accents that mimic the brilliance of leafing.

 - PAINTBRUSHES- Use paintbrushes to mix your colors, load or fill the pen and paint large areas.
 Also use small round brushes for painting fine details.
 Jennifer uses a broad paint brush to load her nibs.